 This course offers practical experience in media production at the Student Media Center, or strategic communication in the Office of Communications.
 Students will complete an advanced practicum with hands on learning experiences in a fast paced environment.
-Prerequisites: COM 207, and either COM 331 or COM 344
+Prerequisites: permission of instructor